Commerzbank, Aviva lead European shares higher after results

 The index, which shed 0.6 percent in the previous two sessions, has risen nearly 10 percent since late June, helped by improving economic data from Europe and the United States.

-Material stocks, which cover metals and basic resources, were the second largest contributors, adding 1.3 index points after data showed unexpected strength in China, easing concerns about slowing growth in the world’s largest consumer of metals.
+Material stocks, which cover metals and basic resources, were the second largest contributors, adding 1.2 points after data showed unexpected strength in China, easing concerns about slowing growth in the world’s largest consumer of metals.

-The move was magnified by short sellers rushing to cover their negative bets on some mining stocks, such as London-listed Antofagasta, which had fallen 36.2 percent since the start of the year.
+The move was magnified by short sellers rushing to cover their negative bets on some mining stocks, such as London-listed Antofagasta, which has fallen 36.2 percent year to date.

 “Fears about China have been exaggerated, and there are quite good opportunities among beaten-down miners, even if it’s just for a short-term technical bounce,” a Paris-based equity and exchange-traded fund (ETF) trader said.